esentri/domainlifecycles/readme_persistence.md

 <a name="inheritance-of-valueobjects"></a>
 ###### Inheritance of ValueObjects

-In principle, NitroX DLC supports inheritance structures in ValueObjects.
+In principle, DLC supports inheritance structures in ValueObjects.
-A class is recognized by NitroX DLC as a ValueObject as soon as in the class hierarchy the interface `io.domainlifecycles.domain.types.ValueObject` is implemented.
+A class is recognized by DLC as a ValueObject as soon as in the class hierarchy the interface `io.domainlifecycles.domain.types.ValueObject` is implemented.
 The inheritance structure of ValueObjects has no influence on the persistence mapping already described [above](#automapping).